Basic Income, Job Guarantee, and the Non-Monetary Value of Jobs

 Davenport and Kirby are surely correct that jobs function as an important “a way to find meaning in life”: for many people, having a job is a way to feel like one is providing some sort of important social contribution.
 And even those who find their jobs unfulfilling, perhaps even meaningless, might find in their job and career a source of self-identity.
 In American culture, a customary question to ask upon meaning a new acquaintance is “What do you do for a living?”
 Relatedly, a customary question to ask a child is “What do you do want to be when you grow up?”

 In our current culture, job-centrism starts young — and persists.
+You might be interested in temporary work such as Interim Director Jobs.
 Maybe it is unsurprising that our culture should be this way: if jobs that consume most of our adult years are inevitable for us (given its financial necessity), then perhaps we might as well accept our jobs as core features — often the core features — of our personal identities.

 But there seems to be nothing intrinsic about paid employment such that it should be more central to our self-identities than, say, unpaid work.
 Indeed, later in their section on UBI, Davenport and Kirby themselves state that volunteer service also “leads to greater happiness” (p.
 243).
 Unemployed individuals seldom turn to volunteer service as a way to replace the lost non-monetary rewards of paid employment (I assume); however, this itself is plausibly an effect of society’s job-centrism.
 In our society, it is assumed that an unemployed, able-bodied person ought to devote as much effort as they can into searching for a new job; exclusive dedication to volunteer work, unless it is clearly a possible path to paid employment, is likely to be seen as imprudent and a waste of time.